ibm-cloud-docs/cloud-object-storage/encryption/hpcs.md

 It is also possible to use [the REST API](/docs/cloud-object-storage?topic=cloud-object-storage-compatibility-api-bucket-operations#compatibility-api-key-protect) or SDKs ([Go](/docs/cloud-object-storage?topic=cloud-object-storage-using-go#go-examples-kp), [Java](/docs/cloud-object-storage?topic=cloud-object-storage-java#java-examples-kp), [Node.js](/docs/cloud-object-storage?topic=cloud-object-storage-node#node-examples-kp), or [Python](/docs/cloud-object-storage?topic=cloud-object-storage-python#python-examples-kp)).

-### Creating cross-region buckets
+### Creating Cross Region buckets
 {: #hpcs-cr}

-Creating COS cross-region bucket with a root key from a {{site.data.keyword.hscrypto}} instance requires that instance to be [configured with failover configuration](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-enable-add-failover).
+Creating COS Cross Region bucket with a root key from a {{site.data.keyword.hscrypto}} instance requires that instance to be [configured with failover configuration](https://cloud.ibm.com/docs/hs-crypto?topic=hs-crypto-enable-add-failover).

 You can confirm that failover is properly configured for the selected {{site.data.keyword.hscrypto}} instance correctly using either the IBM Cloud console or CLI.